Trickster picoCTF 2024 Solution

 Learn more

-The randomly named flag file (MFRDAZLDMUYDG.txt) simulates a real-world scenario where sensitive data has an unpredictable filename - you wouldn't be able to guess it without either directory traversal or shell access.
-This reinforces why achieving code execution is so significant: you can now enumerate the entire file system rather than guessing paths.
+The flag file has a randomly generated name per instance.
+This simulates a real-world scenario where sensitive data has an unpredictable filename and you can't guess it without either directory traversal or shell access.
+It reinforces why achieving code execution is significant: you can enumerate the file system rather than guess paths.

-cat (concatenate) outputs file contents to stdout.
+cat outputs file contents to stdout.
 The ../ path navigates one directory up from the current working directory.
-Together, cat ../MFRDAZLDMUYDG.txt reads the flag file from the parent directory.

 Flag